ghadeeras/vibrato/README.md

 The reading phase and writing phase can also be thought of as the up-edge and down-edge of a clock signal or pulse.
 The unit which provides these pulses is the [`Oscillator`](src/main/java/vibrato/oscillators/Oscillator.java).
 There are two kinds of oscillators:
- * [`MasterOscillator`](src/main/java/vibrato/oscillators/MasterOscillator.java): Provides the highest clock rate possible.
+ * [`MainOscillator`](src/main/java/vibrato/oscillators/MainOscillator.java): Provides the highest clock rate possible.
- * [`SlaveOscillator`](src/main/java/vibrato/oscillators/SlaveOscillator.java): Provides lower clock rates that are rational fractions of the master oscillator rate.
-The master oscillator has factory methods for getting slave oscillators.
+ * [`SubOscillator`](src/main/java/vibrato/oscillators/SubOscillator.java): Provides lower clock rates that are rational fractions of the main oscillator rate.
+The main oscillator has factory methods for getting sub- oscillators.
  It is also possible to have oscillators operating on the same speed, but on different phase shifts.

 ## Examples
 To see how the framework can be used to construct simple audio applications, some samples can be found in the [test